Holiday Shavuot

 June is the Jewish holiday of Shavuot, which celebrates the beginning of the grain harvest in Israel.

-The History
+History

 The holiday, revered by Jews, has its origin in the Bible.
 It is said the Jewish people were given the Torah on Mount Sinai by God.
-This is blessing was an essential episode in the formation of the religion.
-In the XVII century, a Torah scroll was discovered that was written by adherents of Judaism in Yemen.
+This blessing was an essential episode in the formation of the religion.
+In the 17th century, a Torah scroll was discovered that was written by adherents of Judaism in Yemen.
 Shavuot is an ancient tradition the Jewish people have preserved for centuries.

 Interesting Facts